SciML/Optimization.jl/docs/src/optimization_packages/manopt.md

 sol = solve(prob, GradientDescentOptimizer())
 ```

-We can check that this indeed corresponds to the minimum eigenvalue of the matrix `A`.
+Let's check that this indeed corresponds to the minimum eigenvalue of the matrix `A`.

 ```@example Manopt3
 @show eigmin(A)